Resident234/php.net/pages/www.php.net_language.namespaces.importing.php.md

-The keyword &quot;use&quot; has been recycled for three distinct applications:
-1- to import/alias classes, traits, constants, etc. in namespaces, 2- to insert traits in classes,
-3- to inherit variables in closures.
-This page is only about the first application: importing/aliasing.
+The keyword "use" has been recycled for three distinct applications: <br>1- to import/alias classes, traits, constants, etc. in namespaces, <br>2- to insert traits in classes, <br>3- to inherit variables in closures. <br>This page is only about the first application: importing/aliasing.
 Traits can be inserted in classes, but this is different from importing a trait in a namespace, which cannot be done in a block scope, as pointed out in example 5.
-This can be confusing, especially since all searches for the keyword &quot;use&quot; are directed to the documentation here on importing/aliasing.
+This can be confusing, especially since all searches for the keyword "use" are directed to the documentation here on importing/aliasing.

 #

 The